Pause carousel

 Any potential conflict of interest where a member of staff is involved in any research must be disclosed to the Director of Finance, Infrastructure and Corporate Services prior to the commencement of such contract or arrangement.

-Where approaches are to be made to outside bodies for support for research projects or where contracts are to be undertaken on behalf of outside bodies, it is the responsibility of the Dean of School/Director of Service to ensure that the financial implications have been appraised.
-The Dean of School/Director of Service will be supported by the Finance Department in exercising this duty.
+Where approaches are to be made to outside bodies for support for research projects or where contracts are to be undertaken on behalf of outside bodies, it is the responsibility of the Senior Manager to ensure that the financial implications have been appraised.
+The Senior Manager will be supported by the Finance Department in exercising this duty.
 This will include risk based due diligence checks on the funder and obtaining a set of grant terms and conditions from each organisation providing funding to enable appropriate monitoring of compliance.

-Once agreed, all research grants and contracts shall be accepted on behalf of the University by the Dean of School/Director of Service.
+Once agreed, all research grants and contracts shall be accepted on behalf of the University by the Senior Manager.

 The Director of Finance, Infrastructure and Corporate Services shall maintain all financial records relating to research grants and contracts and shall initiate all claims for reimbursement from sponsoring bodies by the due date.